caxian007/WEBI/Courseware/F2F/LI/L3&4 Locations.md

-# Locations
+# DynEd City

-## DynEd City
+## Spatial Locations

-### Spatial Locations
+These are the four directions: NORTH, EAST, SOUTH, and WEST.
 City park.
 The park is on the northwest corner of High Street and First Avenue.
 Hotel.
 The city's best hotel is on High Street, across from the art museum.
 Cafe.
 There is a cafe on the corner of High Street and First Avenue, next to the art museum.
 Police station.
-There is a police station on Hign Street, west of First Avenue.
+There is a police station on High Street, west of First Avenue.
 Movie theater.
 The movie theater is across the street from the restaurant.
 This is First Avenue.
 First Avenue runs north-south.
 Bank.
 There is a bank on the corner of First Avenue and High Street, next door to the hotel.